Orbital degeneracy loci and applications: Partially decomposable forms

 for some line bundle $L$ on $Z$.
 Then we need to choose $E$ such that $\det(E)=\det({\cal U}^*_{X/Z})\otimes \pi^*L^*$.
 For example we can consider $k=1$ and $Z=\PP^5$; we can then set $F=\cO_{\PP^5}(-1)\oplus 4\cO_{\PP^5}$ or $F=\cQ_{\PP^5}^*$, and $L=\cO_{\PP^5}(-1)$, for which $E={\cal U}^*_{X/Z}\oplus \pi^* L^*\oplus 4\cO_X$ produces a $Y$-degeneracy locus with trivial canonical bundle inside $\Grb(k,F)$.

 We also notice that if $F$ is a trivial bundle we get products of the form $Z\times \Gr(k,5)$.
 As we want $E$ to depend on $Z$ to avoid trivial cases, we suppose that $Z$ is Fano, and therefore of index $5$.
-Then, if $k=1$, we obtain $\PP^4 \times \PP^4$ with different possibilities for $E$ (see Section \ref{subsec:threefolds}), or $\mathbb{Q}^5 \times \PP^4$ (see Section \ref{fourfoldssect}).
+Then, if $k=1$, we obtain $\PP^4 \times \PP^4$ with different possibilities for $E$ (see Section \ref{subsec:threefolds}), or $\mathbb{Q}^5 \times \PP^4$, where $\mathbb{Q}^n$ is the quadric of dimension $n$ (see Section \ref{fourfoldssect}).
 The case $k=2$, is excluded by the Kobayashi--Ochiai inequality \eqref{KOin}.

 Many other choices are of course possible.
 Instead of considering $X=\Grb(k,F)$, we could take $X$ as the zero locus of a section of a vector bundle on a suitable Grasmann bundle.
 A systematic study of these cases, however, falls outside the scope of this paper.